Live at the BBC (Beatles album): Compilation and release

 The selected songs included "I'll Be on My Way", the only Lennon–McCartney composition that the Beatles recorded for the BBC with no available studio version.
-The Buddy Holly–style ballad was their first composition to be "given away" without the Beatles attempting to record it for their own release.
+The Buddy Holly-style ballad was their first composition to be "given away" without the Beatles attempting to record it for their own release.
 The song was given to Billy J. Kramer, another artist managed by Brian Epstein recording for Parlophone, who released it in the United Kingdom as the B-side of a cover version of "Do You Want to Know a Secret".

 In all, 56 songs were chosen for the album, along with some banter among the group and the hosts.
 Abbey Road engineer Peter Mew used audio manipulation software to reduce noise, repair minor drop-outs and equalise to a more consistent sound from one track to the next.
 The resulting sound quality was considered generally better than the best equivalent bootlegged versions available at the time, although a small number of tracks were noted as exceptions.

 Live at the BBC was released on 30 November 1994 in the UK (Apple/Parlophone PCSP 726), and on 6 December 1994 in the United States (Apple/Capitol CDP 7243-8-31796-2-6).
 The track listing on the back of the CD case inadvertently included the word "Top" at the start of the song title "So How Come (No One Loves Me)"; the listing was corrected for the 2001 reissue.
 When "Baby It's You" was released as a single in March 1995, it contained three other BBC songs that were not included in the album, two of which would eventually be found on volume two.

 2013 remaster

-The 11 November 2013 remastered reissue features some minor changes in the track listing and editing.
-The original version of the album crossfaded the musical and speech tracks, whereas the remastered version does not, providing clean starts and endings for each track.
-The most noticeable change is the inclusion of three extra tracks.
-The only musical addition is the closing version of "From Us to You" at the end of disc two.
-"What is it, George?" is a new speech track between "Carol" and "Soldier of Love" on disc one.
-The speech track "Ringo?
-Yep!" replaces "Have a Banana!" as track three on disc two.
-The majority of "Have a Banana!" has been added to the end of the previous track, "A Hard Day's Night", but the phrase itself, which gave the original speech track its title, has been omitted.
+The 11 November 2013 remastered reissue features a number of minor changes.
+The reissue includes two additional speech tracks, "What is it, George?" (track 17 on disc 1), and "Ringo?
+Yep!" (track 3 on disc 2), and one additional song, the closing version of "From Us To You" at the end of disc 2.
+The opening version of “From Us To You” has announcer speech over the music, which was not present in the original version.
+The reissue removes the crossfades between tracks, providing clean starts and endings for each track except one, the crowd noise between Some Other Guy and Thank You Girl.
+The speech track "Have a Banana!" from the original version was not separable from "A Hard Day's Night", so the song and speech were merged into a single track, though the last few seconds where Ringo is actually offered a banana was cut out.